- Are you interested in helping others talk about all end of life matters more easily?

 - like being with those who may be facing their own end-of-life

 - are moved to facilitate the transformation of others' attitudes towards life and death

 - have had your own experience of someone dying

 - love watching someone grow through learning new things

 AND you want to increase your ability, your credibility, and your confidence in this area, then read on...

-Whatever your own circumstances, one thing you do realize is that with an aging population in the western world, more and more people are having to admit to something they have found unpalatable before – that they themselves are going to die.
+Whatever your own circumstances, one thing you do realize is that with the onset of coronavirus, and an aging population in many places, more and more people are having to admit to something they have found unpalatable before – that they themselves are going to die.